Posture is the specific position in which we tend to hold our bodies while performing movements as standing, sitting, and lying.

 Why is good posture important?

-Atlas Injury to Health provides specific guidelines for having a good posture.
+Atlas Injury to Health provides specific guidelines for having a good postures.

 Improve the alignment of the body: